More than 20 years of experience in strategic data storytelling

 We take a community-centric approach to our projects, working closely with you and your public- and private-sector stakeholders to understand your unique needs and develop effective programs to advance your key initiatives.

-With our CAI Live platform, we combine economic and planning expertise with technology and innovation to give you a dynamic tool that helps you visualize and inform your development strategy and communicate impact to your stakeholders.
+Our CAI Live platform combines economic and planning expertise with technology and innovation to give you a dynamic tool that helps you visualize and inform your development strategy and communicate impact to your stakeholders.

 President & CEO

 Chris founded Community Attributes Inc. in Seattle in 2005 as a community and economic development consulting firm.
 CAI facilitates economic development strategies, produces compelling economic impact stories and market studies, and builds custom technology tools.
 Chris is an expert in strategy development and facilitation, regional economic development, and economic and demographic analysis.
 He often speaks to audiences about regional economies and community development.

 Carly Bednarski has recently joined CAI as a GIS & Data Analyst.
 At Community Attributes, Carly brings her passion for socioeconomic analysis, public health matters, and geographic systems to her work.
 During her Master of Science in environmental health and GIS certificate program at the University of Washington, she became interested in utilizing GIS to help clients make informed decisions in environmental and public health settings.
 Prior to joining CAI, Carly worked as a GIS Intern at Locana where she used GIS data for reporting, analysis, and presentation purposes.